Classic Pecan Pie: tender nuts, flaky crust, and a gooey brown sugar filling. The best way to end your holiday meal! Made with no corn syrup.

 I love making pecan pie because it’s so easy.
 You just stir a handful of ingredients together, pop it into a pie shell, and bake!

-Pour the filling into a chilled pie crust, add your pretty garnish, and bake!
+Pour the filling into a chilled pie crust and add your pretty garnish.

 It can be really disappointing to cut into a homemade pie only to find the filling is a runny mess!
 So you really want to make sure it’s been baked fully and cooled enough.

 No two ovens bake exactly the same way, but you’ll know your pecan pie is done baking when the edges of the crust are golden brown, and the filling is set.
-If it seems wobbly or jiggly in the center, it could probably use a little more time in the oven.
+If it seems wet in the center, it could probably use a little more time in the oven.

 Pecan pie will become even more firm as it cools, so I would recommend waiting at least an hour to slice into it!